katrinamonje/MoodStates/README.md

 ### Overview
-This is a template for a simple state machine that goes between five states
+This is an Interaction Design Course assignment exploring simple state machines.

-### Modifying the Template
+### Rules for Modifying the Template

 (1) Add your own PNG files in the assets folder.
 Make sure they match the names ***exactly*** of the existing PNGs.